guzmangustavo/AlgorithmicTrading-App/README.md

 To run the unit tests, you should also complete your credentials in SetUp method.

-**Note**: Remarket environment may not be available or may be under maintenance.
-That's why sometimes the application may not be working.
+**Note**: Remarket environment sometimes may not be available or may be under maintenance.

 ### Disclaimer